isomerpages/govtech-corp/media/technews/_posts/2024-10-16-post-Voices of Innovation: Meet the Plenary Speakers of STACK 2024!.md

 environments.
 These environments allow developers to test code changes without disrupting shared systems like staging or pre-production, enhancing productivity by 20% while maintaining stability and controlling costs.</p>
+<h3>Brian Lim: Driving AI Innovation in Product Development</h3>
+<p><a href="https://www.linkedin.com/in/brianlimlc/?originalSubdomain=sg" rel="noopener noreferrer nofollow" target="_blank">Brian Lim</a>,
+Managing Director and APAC General Manager at <a href="https://primer.ai/" rel="noopener noreferrer nofollow" target="_blank">Primer AI</a>, is a leader in AI strategy and product development.
+With extensive experience advising governments, corporates, and startups, Brian’s expertise lies in leveraging AI technologies, particularly Large Language Models (LLMs) and Natural Language Processing (NLP), to solve complex business challenges.
+Prior to Primer, he led GIC Labs, where he spearheaded innovation in emerging technologies, including AI and NLP, to enhance decision-making.</p>
+<h4>What to Expect from Brian’s Talk&nbsp;</h4>
+<p>In his talk, Brian will share valuable insights from Primer AI’s journey
+in developing and deploying AI products.
+He will explore the latest advancements in <a href="https://www.tech.gov.sg/media/technews/generative-ai-where-can-it-go-wrong/" rel="noopener noreferrer nofollow" target="_blank">LLMs</a>, discuss real-world use cases, and tackle the practical challenges and solutions involved in AI product deployment.
+Attendees will gain a deeper understanding of how to effectively implement <a href="https://www.tech.gov.sg/products-and-services/for-government-agencies/data-and-ai/" rel="noopener noreferrer nofollow" target="_blank">LLM-based products</a> and the lessons learned from working on cutting-edge AI technologies in a fast-paced environment.</p>
 <p></p>